 Wellesley’s goal is to “provide long-term growth of income and a high and sustainable level of current income, along with moderate long-term capital appreciation.”
 The fund has just 60 stocks that have historically paid a larger-than-average dividend or that have expectations of increasing dividends.
 In other words, the “Wells” are very blue chip, with Wellington being slightly more tilted toward stock appreciation.

 We like this conservative, yet flexible, approach so much that we seriously considered holding the “Wells” as our sole non-cash investment.
 However, the “Wells” only cover a rather narrow part of the market.
-We like the emphasis on large U.S. companies, but wanted some exposure to small and mid cap stocks as well as some international exposure.
+We like the emphasis on large U.S. companies, but wanted some exposure to small and mid cap stocks as well as some additional international exposure.
 So in the end, we decided to add that diversification with one of the LifeStrategy Index Funds.

 There are four LifeStrategy Index funds to choose from: Growth (VASGX), Moderate Growth (VSMGX), Conservative Growth (VSCGX), and Income (VASIX).
 Each LifeStrategy fund is actually a fund of funds made up from the same four underlying Vanguard “Total” index funds, but with different weightings.
 They are very broadly diversified, essentially covering all the publicly traded stocks and bonds in the world.
 Can’t get broader than that.